-In addition to the Code of Ethics, we have also adopted our Anti-Corruption Policy, our Anti-Money Laundering Policy, our Modern Slavery Act Statement, our Supplier Code of Conduct and our Board Diversity Policy.
-We require each of our employees to review and certify compliance with our codes and policies annually.
+In addition to the Code of Ethics, we have also adopted our Anti-Corruption Policy, our Anti-Money Laundering Policy, our Modern Slavery Act Statement, our Supplier Code of Conduct, and our Board Diversity Policy.
+We require each of our employees to review and certify compliance with our Code of Ethics, Anti-Corruption Policy and Anti-Money Laundering Policy annually.